Feature Engineering: Fix Bad Data Before It Ruins Models (2026)

 FAQ

 When should I do feature selection?
 After basic preprocessing.
 Use feature importance from a quick baseline model to identify candidates for removal.
-Always validate that removing a feature doesn't hurt performance.
+Always validate that removing a feature does not hurt performance before dropping it permanently.

 Does feature engineering matter for deep learning?
-Less so for raw data like images and text (deep learning learns features automatically).
-For tabular data, yes — good feature engineering still matters even with deep learning.
+Less so for raw data like images and text — deep learning learns features automatically from the raw signal.
+For tabular data, yes.
+Good feature engineering still matters even with deep learning; neural networks on tabular data often benefit from the same encoding and normalization steps used for classical models.

 What to Learn Next